Aliases for ABCD1 Gene

 GeneCards Summary for ABCD1 Gene

 ABCD1 (ATP-Binding Cassette, Sub-Family D (ALD), Member 1) is a Protein Coding gene.
-Diseases associated with ABCD1 include adrenomyeloneuropathy and adrenoleukodystrophy.
+Diseases associated with ABCD1 include adrenoleukodystrophy and childhood-onset cerebral x-linked adrenoleukodystrophy.
 Among its related pathways are Disease and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is ABCD3.

 UniProtKB/Swiss-Prot for ABCD1 Gene